TheRensselaerIDEA/IDEA-Blockchain/DefiResearch/Data/FEATURE_EXPLANATIONS.md

 # Feature Explanations

-## Deposits:
+## Deposits
-User deposits currency in to a lending pool to accure interest
+*User deposits currency in to a lending pool to accure interest*

 - type: type of transaction ("redeem" for redeems)